A Mali where all children are afforded the tools necessary for a successful future.

 - Pound Ginger with Lemon (both of which gave me rashes) to make Malian Gingerale, freeze it, and then transport it (on my head) to the market, ensuring that I made sales to bring some money home;

-- Walk 2 miles each way to and from school in an over 90º F;
+- Walk twice a day, a 2 miles distance to and from school in an over 90º F;

 - Cook in a wood smoke saturated small kitchen with little ventilation.

-As a result, I was held back one academic year in school.
-Three years later, upon my father's return, and under his supervision, I graduated from High School with the highest GPA in the entire country.
-This shows the importance of caring people monitoring children, guiding them, ensuring they are well fed, taken care of and their education properly monitored.
-These personal experiences have led to re-enforcing my willingness to realize my dream of bringing hope to Malian orphans.
+As a result, I was held back one academic year in school, something that I had never experienced before.
+Three years later, upon my father's return, and under his supervision and guidance, I graduated from High School with the highest GPA in the entire country.
+This is a testimonial of the importance of caring people monitoring children, guiding them, ensuring they are well fed, taken care of and academically monitored.
+Additionally, in my personal life, I saw how the lack of parental love and guidance can be emotionally and mentally detrimental to individuals and even affect their adult lives.
+These personal experiences have re-enforced my determination to realize my dream of bringing hope to Malian vulnerable children and orphans.
 Hence, ACFA was founded.

 Three years into this journey, I lost my father.
 Today I am honored and blessed to continue his legacy, by ensuring that opportunities are given to the most vulnerable children.
-As he liked to say, "All children of Mali are my children, except those who don't want to be".
+This opportunity in turns opens doors to a bright future that will support Mali’s socio-economic development.
+Following in my father’s footsteps, I can say today that: "All children of Mali are my children, except those who refuse to be".